graphql/graphiql/packages/graphiql/README.md

 For HTTP transport implementations, we recommend using the [fetch](https://fetch.spec.whatwg.org/) standard API, but you can use anything that matches [the type signature](https://graphiql-test.netlify.app/typedoc/modules/graphiql-toolkit.html#fetcher), including async iterables and observables.

 You can also install `@graphiql/create-fetcher` to make it easier to create a simple fetcher for conventional http and websockets transports.
+It uses `graphql-ws@4.x` protocol by default.

 ```js
 import React from 'react';